tayerthiaggo/sharpenig_s2planetscope/README.md

 xarray==0.17.0
 opencv==4.5.3
 ```
+Note that GDAL is required to run rasterio and others.
+We highly recommend using conda to install packages either from:

-Create a new conda virtual environment with requirements using:
+1. Creating a new conda virtual environment with requirements using:

 `conda create --name YourVenvName --file .\requirements.txt`

-or, install requirements in your current environment using conda:
+or 2., install requirements in your current environment using conda:

 `conda install .\requirements.txt`
 ## References